 3. Pre-existing Conditions Denials

-Your claim may be denied if your disability claim is based on one for which you received treatment during a time period of exclusion listed in your policy.
+Your claim may be denied if your disability claim is based on a condition or symptoms for which you received treatment during a time period of exclusion listed in your policy.
 It may also be denied if the reviewer determines that your non-treated condition is one that you reasonably should have sought treatment for.

 4. Not Being Disabled for the Entire Elimination Period

-Most long-term disability insurance policies include something called an elimination period, which generally lasts from between 30 days and six months following the workplace disability incident.
+Most long-term disability insurance policies include something called an elimination period, which generally lasts from between 30 days and six months following the onset of your disability.
 If a policy holder does not remain totally disabled during the entire elimination period, their claim will be denied on that basis.

 5. Not Receiving Treatment from a Doctor